yining1023/Machine-Learning-for-Physical-Computing/Examples/magic_wand/README.md

 - Error compiling
   Make sure to select the right board: Arduino Nano 33 BLE
-- Error when compiling Arduino sketch: `Multiple libraries were found for "TensorFlowLite.h"` there might ba a mismatch of the library version and example.
+- Error when compiling Arduino sketch: `Multiple libraries were found for "TensorFlowLite.h"`
+  - There might ba a mismatch of the library version and example.
 Go to folder `Arduino/library`, find a folder called `Arduino_TensorFlowLite`, delete this folder, and try to install Arduino_TensorFlowLite library under Board Manager again.